 Safeco Insurance Fund invests much of its funding in youth.
 Priority is given to programs serving children and teenagers.

 Safeco Insurance Fund favors organizations and programs that create opportunities for self-sufficiency for low-income individuals and families.

 Safeco Insurance Fund supports organizations and projects that promote the participation of people with disabilities in all aspects of our communities.

 General operating funds are considered for agencies whose missions closely align with the mission of Safeco Insurance Fund.

 Organizations with missions that are not educational or health and safety-related are encouraged to request specific project funding relevant to the programmatic thrust and priorities of our philanthropy program.

-To apply for a grant from the Safeco Insurance Foundation, please use our online application form.
+To apply for a grant from the Safeco Insurance Fund, please use our online application form.
 Applications are reviewed approximately every ten weeks; however, applications submitted after September 30 may not be reviewed until the following calendar year.

 The American Red Cross has been operating in Snohomish County since 1916, fulfilling its national mission to help people prevent, prepare for, and respond to emergencies.